CA4022/CSC1109-Data-Speed-and-Scale/docs/lab2/index.md

 {{ "# " ~ page.meta.title ~ " #" }}

 This lab covers material from week 3.
-During it we will deploy a HIVE node and practice with simple queries and file operations on external tables.
-HIVE can either run on top of a working HDFS/MapReduce cluster, or in local mode (useful for debugging).
+During it we will deploy a Hive cluster and practice with simple queries and file operations on external tables.
+Hive can either run on top of a working HDFS/MapReduce cluster, or in local mode (useful for debugging).
+In this lab, as we are here to demonstrate and get hands-on experience with distributed computing, we will be in HDFS/MR mode.

 INFO: Hive requires an external database called the "Metastore", in which metadata is stored.
 This metastore can be either an SQL database or an Apache Derby database.
 In this example, we will be